Children’s choir news

 Stay tuned for details about our Christmas music kick-off.
 For more information, contact Amy Cooper, Director of Children’s Music.

 If you’ve never been to choir, now is the perfect time to join!
 In choir, we make great friendships, sing, play instruments, act, and play musical games, just to name a few.
 Your choir friends will be learning new music right along with you, so you won’t feel out of place.

 Please fill out the choir registration form available below so that we can have all pertinent chorister information, including any allergies, or special needs that we should know about.

 We believe that every child is a unique and beloved individual created by God.
 We welcome children with all ranges of musical abilities to our choirs.
 We are also committed to including children with special needs in our music program.
 Please help your child’s choir teacher know the best methods of teaching your child.
 All children, ages 3 through 6th grade are welcome!

-Download the Children’s Choir Schedule for 2018-2019
+Download the Children’s Choir Singing Schedule 2019-2020

-Download the Children’s Choir Registration 2018-2019
+Download the Children’s Choir Registration 2019-2020

 Top 10 reasons to sing in a children’s choir

 10. You don’t have to wait a whole week to see your friends from church.
 9. We learn to sing in different languages, like Spanish, French, Greek, and Latin.
-8. Teachers who really care about you are waiting for you to come each Wednesday.
+8. Teachers who really care about you are waiting to greet you each Wednesday.
 7. Learning about music keeps your brain muscles exercised.
 6. We play instruments and musical games.
 5. Hearing voices singing in harmony makes your spirits soar!
 4. Singing in children’s choirs at church prepares you to be involved in music at your school or in community choirs.
 3. Children in choirs help serve as musical leaders in worship.
 2. Singing is fun!
 1. God encourages us to “Make a joyful noise unto the Lord!”